ebb-earl-co/tidal-wave/README.md

 * Also because of the use of `requests`, very simple [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) request caching occurs via `CacheControl`
 * If desired, all JSON responses from the TIDAL API can be saved for inspection or posterity or debugging

+> [!IMPORTANT]
+> Users have reported that the functionality to retreive HiRes quality FLAC is currently broken in the normal (Android-based) flow!

 ## Getting Started
 A current, valid TIDAL subscription is required in order to run `tidal-wave`.
 Previously, TIDAL segmented the available audio qualities into HiFi and HiFi Plus plans: now,
 > All current TIDAL plans feature Max sound quality formats such as full lossless, HiRes FLAC, and Dolby Atmos (up to 24-bit, 192 kHz).

 More information on sound quality at [TIDAL's site here](https://tidal.com/sound-quality).